Good to Grow 2023

 I would like to join in or volunteer at Good to Grow 2023

-Gardens and growing spaces across the UK will start populating the Good to Grow map with their planned activities from mid February so check the Good to Grow map.
+Gardens and growing spaces across the UK have already started populating the Good to Grow map with their planned activities from mid February so check the Good to Grow map.
 Alternatively, get directly in touch with your nearest garden to express your interest.

 The Big Dig Day started as an event run by Capital Growth in 2012 to engage volunteers in local food growing projects.
 Funding was also received to roll this out across the UK , recruiting 7,500 new volunteers to take part in community gardening.
 These local networks continue to recruit and engage volunteers locally.